+Rapporteur Summary: Support for each of the options is as follows:

+A – 8 companies

+B – 1 company

+No spec impact or none – 12 companies (comment from OPPO is taken as none, given the proposal for Q3).
+Given the split of companies, rapporteur suggests RAN2 further discusses whether HARQ feedback can be used to

+Proposal 13 – For unicast, RAN2 further discuss the need for using HARQ feedback at the TX UE for synchronizing the inactivity timer at the TX UE with the RX UE.

 The starting time of the inactivity timer at the TX UE can depend on whether/which option is chosen to avoid the issue of unsynchronized timers.
 If multiple options are supported, then the TX UE may start its inactivity timer at different times depending on which option is used at a given time.